carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 When lowered, this example would generate the following x86 assembly::
   put assembly here

-Each of the potentially relocated values has been spilled to the stack, and a record of that location has been recorded to the StackMap section.
+Each of the potentially relocated values has been spilled to the stack, and a record of that location has been recorded to the :ref:`Stack Map section <stackmap-section>`.
 If the garbage collector needs to update any of these pointers during the call, it knows exactly what to change.

 Intrinsics
 ===========